ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 ## [From _The Music Magazine and Musical Courier 1880-1962_](https://iiif.archivelab.org/iiif/sim_music-magazine-and-musical-courier_1893-01-18_26_672?page=15)

 #### 1893-01-18

 <table style="width: 100%;"><tr><td style="width: 50%">

-t could not praise was chained ;
+here it could not praise was chained ;
 If bold in virtue’s cause it spoke,

 Yet gentle concord never broke,